PATENTS

 68,for a projection copier in general with a photocell or phototube utilized in the illumination system.

-[List of Patents for class 355 subclass 39] 39Tilting
+[List of Patents for class 355 subclass 39] 39Tilting:

 This subclass is indented under subclass 18.
-Subject matter including means to photos:graphically record a title or legend on a sheet, slide, or film strip either simultaneously with or at a different time from the recording of the major subject matter.
+Subject matter including means to photographically record a title or legend on a sheet, slide, or film strip either simultaneously with or at a different time from the recording of the major subject matter.

 (1) Note.
 This subclass provides for a nominally claimed still camera in combination with means to record a title or legend on the film in the camera.
 However, a claimed motion picture camera in combination with titling means is provided for in Class 352, Optics: Motion Pictures, subclass 90.
 This subclass 39 does provide for apparatus designed to record a title on a motion picture film where said apparatus is neither a motion picture camera nor projector.